Methylene (compound): Preparation

-The methylene molecule (CH2) was mentioned for the first time by Donald Duck in a comic in 1944.
+The reactions of methylene were also studied around 1960 by infrared spectroscopy using matrix isolation experiments.

 Chemical properties

-Radicality
+Radical character

 Many of methylene's electronic states lie relatively close to each other, giving rise to varying degrees of radical chemistry.
 The ground state is a triplet radical with two unpaired electrons (X̃3B1), and the first excited state is a singlet non-radical (ã1A1).
 With the singlet non-radical only 38 kJ above the ground state, a sample of methylene exists as a mixture of electronic states even at room temperature, giving rise to complex reactions.
 For example, reactions of the triplet radical with non-radical species generally involves abstraction, whereas reactions of the singlet non-radical not only involves abstraction, but also insertion or addition.